Free-tek/RNN_TO_WRITE_MY_BEST_FRIEND_A_BIRTHDAY_MESSAGE/README.md

 “I hope you have got a good day.

 - - - - - - -
-“I hope you have got a good day.

--

 "I trust you have got a good day.